Robby8892/Authors-R-US/README.md

  * User opens site to a home page to register/login
  * The user can nav between this and the about me nav
  * User must register to be able to login into the site
- * Once user registers they are taken to a list (index page) of stories by author
+ * Once user registers/logs in they are taken to a list (index page) of stories
+ * While user is logged in, they will have access to the site through nav tabs in the header

+ * The nav tabs will be, Authors, Stories, My profile

+ * Authors tab will take the user to a list (index page) of author's , here the user can go to a author's profile page
+  - The user can select which story they want to read written by that author

- * User can navigate to either a Author(show page) list(index page) of stories
+ * Stories tab will take the user to a list (index page) of stories where they can select which one to read
+  - The user can also go to each author's profile page (show page)
- * Or user can go to the story itself (show page)
+  - Or user can go to the story itself (show page)
- * In each story (show page) the user can leave a comment & review for that story
+  - On each story the user can leave a comment, and review that story
+  - User can edit or delete their own comment

+ * My Profile tab will contatin details about the user, they can edit or delete their profile
+  - The user will see they are currently a commentator and will need to make 10 comments to create their own story
- * The user can use the nav bar to see a list of their current comments
+  - There will see a button they can click on to see their current comments
- * The user can edit/delete their comments and raitings, but can not increment raitings for one story
- * In each navigation they can go either way they choose i.e. in the reverse order
- * The user can access the Nav bar to also go to their profile
- * The user can make changes to their profile, including details about themself
- * The user profile page will also have a status of reviwer
- * If the user has 10 comments they will have the ability to create a story
+  - Once the user has 10 comments their staus will be updated to Author

- * The user can now see a create story route on their nav bar
+  * The user can now create stories and see a list of their stories
- * They can also see a button on their profile to access their stories
- * The user can also access this on the nav bar as my stories
- * On each profile of the users stories they can see comments and edit/delete their story
- * When a story is destoryed all their comments and raitings will be destoryed
- * The user at any time can cancel their account on their profile or edit
- * If the user destorys their profile their stories, comments and raitings are destoryed

   * When the user is logged out they are taken to login/register home page

 ======================================================================================